-Our team is teaching our kids more than just the game of chess.
-We find that chess team members show abilities in problem solving, thinking systematically, and encouraging classmates to succeed.
-With a rich history established by our previous and long time Chess Coach, Michael Malone, who has been partnering to re-establish our club as the premier club in our region.
+Our team is teaching more than just the game of chess.
+Chess play supports problem solving, thinking systematically, and encouraging classmates to succeed.
+Established by long time Chess Coach, Michael Malone, we hope to maintain our club as the premier club in our region.

-Students who are interested in joining the Chess Club can sign up during the SUN enrollment week (TBA).
+Students who are interested in joining the Chess Club can sign up during the SUN enrollment weeks.
 You'll need to complete an SEI/SUN application and Class Choice Forms.